-Nearly 45-million Americans don’t have dental insurance, according to the Centers for Disease Control and Prevention.
-Statistics show that people who do have dental insurance are far more likely to visit the dentist regularly than those without coverage.
-Those without insurance are skipping basic preventative care, and living with painful and dangerous oral health conditions because they fear that they can’t afford treatment.
+According to a survey conducted by CareQuest Institute for Oral Health, an estimated 76.5 million adults don’t have dental insurance.
+Adults without dental insurance are likely skipping basic preventative dental care, and living with painful and dangerous oral health conditions because they fear that they can’t afford treatment.

-But you don’t need dental insurance to get affordable dental care.
+But affordable dental care is attainable in a variety of ways.
 Your choices may include dental savings plans, payment plans, short-term loans, dental schools, and dental clinics.

-Dental insurance isn’t always the right choice for everyone’s needs, and dentists are accustomed to working with patients who don’t have insurance.
-Don’t assume that you can’t afford dental care until you do a little research and explore all of your options.
+Dental insurance isn’t always the right fit for everybody, and dentists are accustomed to working with patients who don’t have insurance.
+Don’t assume that you can’t afford dental care.
+Do a little research and explore all of your options.

 All states are home to at least a few low-cost or no-cost dental clinics.
 Your local public hospital may have a community dental clinic or may be able to refer you to one.
 Also check with the American Dental Association (ADA) website, where you’ll find a “dental health” map that lists all of the free and low cost dental treatment programs within each state.
 The map will point you to dental schools, clinics, dental care access programs, and organizations devoted to helping people access affordable dental care.

 You can also contact the Health Resources and Services Administration (HRSA), the nation’s primary resource for uninsured citizens or those who are at high risk of developing health problems if they don’t get medical/dental care ASAP.